mzabaluev/rust-rfcs/text/0000-truly-unsized-types.md

 # Summary

+Allow opting out of `Sized` for types with statically-sized contents.
-Further subdivide unsized types into dynamically-sized types, implementing an intrinsic trait `DynamicSize`, and types of indeterminate size.
-References for the latter kind will be thin, while allocating slots or copying values of such types is not possible outside unsafe code.
+Pointers to unsized non-DSTs will be thin, while allocating slots or copying values of such types is not possible outside unsafe code.

 # Motivation